 The Candida and Autoimmune Disease Connection

-Unfortunately, another aspect the two conditions have in common is that they are frequently missed by conventional medicine doctors.
-As I write in my book, The Autoimmune Solution, it takes an average of 5 years and 6-10 doctors to receive an autoimmune diagnosis.
-And doctors often write off the symptoms of Candida overgrowth as signs of stress, aging, or simply being a woman.
-This is because the common symptoms, including brain fog, fatigue, skin issues, digestive problems, and mood imbalances, tend to be vague, impact multiple areas of the body, and can overlap with other chronic conditions you’ve already been diagnosed with, such as autoimmunity.
+Unfortunately, these conditions are both frequently missed by conventional medicine doctors.
+As I write in my book, The Autoimmune Solution, it takes an average of 5 years and 6-10 doctors to receive an autoimmune diagnosis, and doctors often write off the symptoms of Candida overgrowth as signs of stress, aging, or simply being a woman.
+This is because the common symptoms, tend to be vague, impact multiple areas of the body, and they can overlap with other symptoms of chronic conditions such as autoimmunity.

-However, once you identify Candida overgrowth as the cause of your symptoms and the role it plays in autoimmunity, you can overcome it in just a few simple steps, eliminating your symptoms and putting you on the path to reversing or preventing autoimmunity.
+However, once you identify Candida overgrowth as the cause of your symptoms and the role it plays in autoimmunity, you can overcome it in a few simple steps, and eliminate your symptoms.
+In this way, you will also and put yourself on the path to reversing or preventing autoimmunity.

-So let’s dig into what Candida overgrowth is and how it can lead to autoimmunity, as well as how to overcome it using dietary and lifestyle changes.
+So let’s dig into what Candida overgrowth is and how it can lead to autoimmunity, as well as how to overcome it with dietary and lifestyle changes.

 Candida Overgrowth: What It Is, How You Get It & Symptoms